ctb/2017-ucdavis-igg201b/lab2/README.md

 ## Boot up an Amazon instance

+Goal: provide a platform to run stuff on.

 1. Boot an AWS m4.large, running image ami-c72d7fa7; you can follow [these instructions](https://2016-feb-aws.readthedocs.io/boot.html).

 2. Edit the security group "inbound rules" so that ports 22 and 8000